ocbnet/layout/README.md

 ### What is a widget?

 The widgets you register can be associative arrays or objects.
-To work with the Layout Manager these objects need to have preLayout, updateLayout and postLayout set to functions.
+To work with the Layout Manager these objects need to have preLayout, postLayout and updateLayout set to functions.
 The Manager will always call them in the context of the widget.
 For the widget this will look like a regular method call.
-On preLayout you should read all values / dimensions and on updateLayout you can adjust widget elements.
+On preLayout you should read all values / dimensions and on postLayout you can adjust widget elements.
+On updateLayout you then may adjust inner elements (like centering stuff).

 ### Utility Functions